-The Advisor and/or Subadvisor, as applicable, is responsible for making specific decisions to buy and sell securities for the portion of Fund assets that it manages.
-The Advisor and/or Subadvisor, as applicable, is also responsible for selecting brokers and dealers to effect these transactions and negotiating, if possible, brokerage commissions and dealers' charges.
+The Subadvisor is responsible for making specific decisions to buy and sell securities for the portion of Fund assets that it manages.
+The Subadvisor is also responsible for selecting brokers and dealers to effect these transactions and negotiating, if possible, brokerage commissions and dealers' charges.
+The Fund may establish a brokerage relationship with brokers, or affiliates of brokers, that serve as lead market maker, authorized participant, or in another capacity with respect to the Fund.
+The Fund may have an incentive to establish a brokerage relationship with or pay higher commissions to such a broker as a result of other services it provides to the Fund.

-Purchases and sales of securities on a securities exchange are effected by brokers, and each Fund pays a brokerage commission for this service.
+Purchases and sales of securities on a securities exchange are effected by brokers, and the Fund pays a brokerage commission for this service.
 In transactions on stock exchanges in the United States, these commissions are negotiated, whereas on many foreign stock exchanges the commissions are fixed.
 In the over-the-counter market, securities (i.e., debt securities) are normally traded on a "net" basis with dealers acting as principal for their own accounts without a stated commission, although the price of the securities usually includes a profit to the dealer.
 In underwritten offerings, securities are purchased at a fixed price which includes an amount of compensation to the underwriter, generally referred to as the underwriter's concession or discount.
 On occasion, certain money market instruments may be purchased directly from an issuer, in which case no commissions or discounts are paid.

 The primary consideration in placing portfolio security transactions with broker-dealers for execution is to obtain and maintain the availability of execution at the most favorable prices and in the most effective manner possible.
-The Advisor and/or Subadvisor, as applicable, attempts to achieve this result by selecting broker-dealers to execute portfolio transactions on behalf of each Fund and other clients taking into account such factors as the broker-dealers' professional capability, the value and quality of their brokerage services and the level of their brokerage commissions.
+The Subadvisor attempts to achieve this result by selecting broker-dealers to execute portfolio transactions on behalf of the Fund and other clients taking into account such factors as the broker-dealers' professional capability, the value and quality of their brokerage services and the level of their brokerage commissions.

-Under each Investment Advisory Agreement and Subadvisory Contract and as permitted by Section 28(e) of the Securities Exchange Act of 1934, the Advisor and/or Subadvisor, as applicable, may cause a Fund to pay a commission to broker-dealers who provide brokerage and research services to the Subadvisor and/or Advisor, as applicable, for effecting a securities transaction for a Fund.
-Such commission may exceed the amount other broker-dealers would have charged for the transaction, if the Subadvisor and/or Advisor, as applicable, determines in good faith that the greater commission is reasonable relative to the value of the brokerage and research services provided by the executing broker-dealer viewed in terms of either a particular transaction or the overall responsibilities the Subadvisor and/or Advisor, as applicable, has to a Fund or to its other clients.
-The term "brokerage and research services" includes advice as to the value of securities or of purchasers or sellers of securities, furnishing analyses and reports concerning issuers, industries, securities, economic factors and trends, portfolio strategy and the performance of accounts, and effecting securities transactions and performing functions incidental thereto, such as clearance and settlement.
+Under each Investment Advisory Agreement and Subadvisory Contract and as permitted by Section 28(e) of the Securities Exchange Act of 1934, the Subadvisor may cause the Fund to pay a commission to broker-dealers who provide brokerage and research services to the Subadvisor and/or Advisor, as applicable for effecting a securities transaction for the Fund.
+Such commission may exceed the amount other broker-dealers would have charged for the transaction, if the Subadvisor and/or Advisor, as applicable determines in good faith that the greater commission is reasonable relative to the value of the brokerage and research services provided by the executing broker-dealer viewed in terms of either a particular transaction or the overall responsibilities the Subadvisor and/or Advisor, as applicable has to the Fund or to its other clients.
+The term "brokerage and research services" includes advice as to the value of securities, the advisability of investing in, purchasing or selling securities, and the availability of securities or of purchasers or sellers of securities, furnishing analyses and reports concerning issuers, industries, securities, economic factors and trends, portfolio strategy and the performance of accounts, and effecting securities transactions and performing functions incidental thereto, such as clearance and settlement.